OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

                         A string containing the design logo image url.
                     ``timestamp``
                         A string containing the timestamp of the history item.
+                    ``trade_Designs_Received``
+                        An array of the titles of the designs that received cash in a trade exchange.

         **If unsuccessful the response body is a JSON object with one of the following attributes:**
             ``invalid``